-- Check for available feeds: If the remote TAXII server allows for this functionality, click on the blue text to view a table of available feeds.
+- Check for available feeds: If the remote TAXII server allows for this functionality, click on the Check for available feeds text to view a table of available feeds.
 Choose a feed from the table and then click the Select Feed button to populate the Feed field with the information for that feed.

-- Next Execution Time: This field determines the date on which the TAXII server will start polling data.
+- Poll Start Date: This field determines the date from which the TAXII server will start polling data.
 Click in the box, and a calendar will pop up to select the date, with sliders at the bottom to fine-tune the selection by hour, minute, and second.

-- Collection Interval: This field defines the date–time range, in hours, for polling requests.
+- Collection Interval (hours): This field defines the date–time range, in hours, for polling requests.
 For example, if it is set to 4 hours, the TAXII service will poll for and receive data in 4-hour increments from the TAXII server.
 Click inside the box to manually change the time, or use the plus and minus signs to set the time (in hours).

 - Log Document Name: Click in the box to enter a name.